haleyelder/blog/content/blog/about-this-blog/index.md

 ---
 title: About this Blog
-date: "2021-07-01T20:12:03.284Z"
+date: "2022-05-17T20:12:03.284Z"
-description: tl;dr Front end web developer sharing their journey through an intro to computer science course and some crafty projects updates.
+description: tl;dr Front end web developer sharing their journey through ongoing learning, crafty projects, and whatever else!
 ---

 ## Hi, hello!

 Craft AND Code, huh?

-> tl;dr Front end web developer sharing their journey through an intro to computer science course and some crafty projects updates.
+> tl;dr Front end web developer sharing their journey through ongoing learning, crafty projects, and whatever else!

 --------------

 ### **The code part**

-Currently, I practice web development in my free time with a focus on front end with a little taste of fullstack JavaScript projects, I also want to expand into more Python programming.

-I've attempted this free course, [CS50](https://cs50.harvard.edu/x/2021/) - Intro to Computer Science, offered by Harvard through Edx at least twice now, so third time getting through might be the charm.
-The code portion will be reflecting and documenting my review of wokring through the problems and projects.
+Currently, I am ongoing learning and working on web development projects for practice for a fulltime fullstack role.
+My first language was diving into JavaScript, some front end, and now adding in some Python.

+This blog initially was covering the course [CS50](https://cs50.harvard.edu/x/2021/) - Intro to Computer Science, but fell off that wagon last summer.
+They have a completely new course for [Python specifically](https://cs50.harvard.edu/python/2022/).
+Code updates here will be reflecting on the problem sets and what I have learned so far.

 But _why_...

-My current career goal is to be hired as a web developer/software engineer (the titles are sometimes vague so I used both), where I've gone through a few free learning platforms (freeCodeCamp, Codecademy, The Odin Project, etc), I wanted to explore some more computer science fundamentals i.e. what it could have looked like if I went back to school for this.
+My current career goal and adjustment is to be hired as a web developer/software engineer (the titles are sometimes vague so I used both), where I've gone through a few free learning platforms (freeCodeCamp, Codecademy, The Odin Project, etc), I have had my eye on the CS50 group of courses for quite some time now.

-CS50 starts with C programming and CS basics, then into JavaScript and Python with a web extension that matches my current career track aspirations.
-The course is structured into 10 weeks for the intro "base" portion and a specific 8 week web track I will be continuing after the first is done.

 ### **The crafty part**
 When I'm not coding, I like to create and crafting other things!
 To keep my fidgety hands still, I like to knit, sew, and cross stitch.
 These updates will probably be a bit more spare but, but I want to share coders can have creative hobbies too :)